The Center for Applied Data Science and Analytics

 Research Strategy Summary

-It should be noted that this research approach is applicable to each of the umbrella research areas of the CADSA.
-Moreover, these umbrella research topics hold potential to engage faculty investigators from all HU schools and colleges and ensures a broad and interdisciplinary approach to solving critical challenges to the African American community and the African diaspora.
+It should be noted that this research approach is applicable to each of the research areas of CADSA.
+Moreover, these research topics hold the potential to engage student and faculty investigators from all HU schools and colleges and ensure a broad and interdisciplinary approach to solving critical challenges that face our world.

 CADSA Initiatives